samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 For 1 minute after you drink this potion, you have Resistance to all damage.

-This potion’s syrupy liquid looks like liquefied iron.
+This potion's syrupy liquid looks like liquefied iron.

 ### [Potion of Longevity](/magic-items/5359-potion-of-longevity)